cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 ---
 name: core-casc-overview
+class: compact

 # CloudBees CI Configuration Bundle

-CasC for CloudBees CI consists of a collection of YAML files referred to as a configuration bundle (or CasC bundle) that includes four files:
+CasC for CloudBees CI consists of a collection of YAML files referred to as a configuration bundle (or CasC bundle) that includes six files:

 1. `bundle.yaml` - provides a version for the bundle (which must be incremented for bundle updates), and references the other files in the bundle.
 2. `jenkins.yaml` - contains the Jenkins configuration as defined by the OSS [Jenkins CasC plugin](https://github.com/jenkinsci/configuration-as-code-plugin) and supported CloudBees plugins.
-3. `plugin-catalog.yaml` - provides a list of plugins that are **ALLOWED** to be installed on your *managed controllers* that are not already included as part of the CloudBees Assurance Program (CAP) Core plugins.
+3. `plugin-catalog.yaml` *optional* - provides a list of plugins that are **ALLOWED** to be installed on your *managed controllers* that are not already included as part of the CloudBees Assurance Program (CAP) Core plugins.
-4. `plugins.yaml` - contains a list of all plugins that will be **INSTALLED/UPDATED** on the configured *managed controllers* - but plugins can only be installed if included via the `plugin-catalog.yaml` or if they are already included as CloudBees CAP plugins.
+4. `plugins.yaml` *optional* - contains a list of all plugins that will be **INSTALLED/UPDATED** on the configured *managed controllers* - but plugins can only be installed if included via the `plugin-catalog.yaml` or if they are already included as CloudBees CAP plugins.
+5. `rbac.yaml` *optional* - contains RBAC configuration for individual managed controllers.
+6. `items.yaml` *optional* - contains configuration for items to be created on managed controller; currently only supports **folders**.

 ---
 name: enable-casc